willgozlan/syscall-symphony/README.md

  6.)
 Finally, to test this modifed version of `glibc`, navigate into the `syscall-symphony/examples` directory.
 Run `make` to build the sample program with the provided Makefile, which links against `glibc-symphony`.
 Finally, execute `./hello` which should create the file named foo, and play the open sound.
 See report for more details on this.

-Note: If you have cloned the repo into another location besides `/home/pi/`, you should modify the first line of the Makefile in exmaples so that the variable `testglibc` points to `syscall-symphony/glibc-symphony/local`, using an absolute path.
+Note: If you have cloned the repo into another location besides `/home/pi/`, you should modify the first line of the Makefile in the `syscall-symphony/examples` directory so that the variable `testglibc` points to where `syscall-symphony/glibc-symphony/local` is on your system, using an absolute path.